apache/apisix/docs/en/latest/architecture-design/route.md

 #
 -->

-Routes matches the client's request based on defined rules, loads and executes the corresponding [plugins](./plugin.md), and forwards the request to the specified [Upstream](./upstream.md).
+Routes match the client's request based on defined rules, loads and executes the corresponding [plugins](./plugin.md), and forwards the request to the specified [Upstream](./upstream.md).

 A Route mainly consists of three parts: